WojtekKamilowski/CI_PP5_HSBS/README.md

 <summary>HiStory Club</summary>

 Included on the club page.
 Describes the non-profit organization managed by the store owners & inviting users to join it by expressing their interest via the contact page.
-Displays on dektop, laptop, tablet & mobile screens as intended.
+Displays on desktop, laptop, tablet & mobile screens as intended.
 User stories covered: 19.

 ![Features](docs/features/club.png)